 Singer Demi Lovato says her Latino roots are one reason she learned to love her curves.

-Lovato, 22, simply glows the cover of Glam Belleza Latina’s winter issue.
-In her interview singer spoke about the importance of “self-care,” plugging in her new skin care collection and how she now realizes how her Latin background has impacted the way she views her body.
+In a recent interview the singer spoke about the importance of “self-care,” plugging in her new skin care collection and how she now realizes how her Latin background has impacted the way she views her body.

 After overcoming an eating disorder of her own as young on-screen teen Lovato explained how she keeps her past eating habits at suppressed and works on her self-esteem.